Changed by Pain

 While the first thirteen years left me feeling hopeless and worthless, the past seven restored my hope for the future.
 The improvements that have occurred give me hope of enjoying the rest of my life.

 My chronic illnesses have taught me to be patient, to think and look outside the box, and that nobody knows my body as I do.
-I no longer fear change and continue to learn new things about myself, body, and diseases every day.
+I no longer fear change and continue to learn new things about myself, my body, and diseases every day.

 My life today is nothing like it was 20, 10, or even 5 years ago.
 And I have no doubt it will continue to change in the next 5, 10, 20, 30, or hopefully 50 years!